 In the pre-industrial age–tinkering based invention and innovation could not lead to scalable progression

 Our invention process begins with the formation of knowledge through observation of physical phenomena in the form of art.
 We use this knowledge to generate ideas of tools and techniques for performing different tasks better than before.
 With the help of tinkering, we transfer those ideas into products and processes to produce them.
-In modern times, it could be compared with ‘Jugaad’ in Hindi, which refers to the formation of improvised or makeshift means through intuition centric tinkering.
+In modern times, it could be compared with ‘Jugaad’ in Hindi, which refers to the formation of improvised or makeshift means through intuition-centric tinkering.

 For example, they innovated an array of farming tools, like a scratch plow.
 They used to use animal energy to operate them.
-They also innovated a number of hunting tools like arrow and bow.
-Their success in domesticating crops and animas,l and innovating farming tools and techniques gave a significant boost to their ability to produce food as per need.
-In fact, there were as creative as us.
-Nevertheless, their invention and innovation progress was very slow due to the formation of knowledge in the qualitative form and tinkering reliance.
+They also innovated a number of hunting tools, like arrows and bows.
+Their success in domesticating crops and animals,l and innovating farming tools and techniques significantly boosted their ability to produce food as per need.
+In fact, they were as creative as us.
+Nevertheless, their invention and innovation progress were very slow due to the formation of knowledge in the qualitative form and tinkering reliance.

 Energy for production from water and wind led to the progression in the pre-industrial age

 Our ancestors in the pre-industrial age also made significant progress in inventing technology and innovating solutions for harnessing wind energy.
 As early as 5,000 BC, people used wind energy to propel boats along the Nile River.
 Wind-powered water pumps came into existence in China in 200 BC.
 Wind energy innovations in the form of windmills with woven-reed blades led to grinding grain in Persia and the Middle East.
 Like water, wind energy harvesting made a significant economic contribution.
-Particularly, the technology success in harnessing wind led to a revolution in transportation through waterways.
+Particularly, the technology’s success in harnessing wind led to a revolution in transportation through waterways.

 Tools and techniques in the pre-industrial age